microsoft/api-guidelines/Guidelines.md

 RESTful APIs that return collections MAY return partial sets.
 Consumers of these services MUST expect partial result sets and correctly page through to retrieve an entire set.

-There are two forms of pagination that MAY be supported by RESTful APIs.
+RESTful APIs MAY support two forms of pagination.
 Server-driven paging mitigates against denial-of-service attacks by forcibly paginating a request over multiple response payloads.
 Client-driven paging enables clients to request only the number of resources that it can use at a given time.

-Sorting and Filtering parameters MUST be consistent across pages, because both client- and server-side paging is fully compatible with both filtering and sorting.
+Sorting and Filtering parameters MUST be consistent across pages because both client- and server-side paging is fully compatible with both filtering and sorting.

 #### 9.8.1.
 Server-driven paging
 Paginated responses MUST indicate a partial result by including a continuation token in the response.